 § 185-195.2.
 List of inventoried structures.
-[Added 6-17-2014 by L.L.
-No. 6-2014 2014 6]

 - A. The Town Board shall, at its discretion, and by resolution, create and update a list of inventoried structures that the Town Board finds generally meet the criteria set forth in § 185-195.3 of this chapter for potential designation as a landmark. - B. In creating or updating the list of inventoried structures, the Town Board shall take into consideration the results of any survey conducted by the Design Review and Historic Preservation Board, pursuant to § 185-150A(8) of this chapter; the recommendations of a qualified consultant commissioned by the Town Board to make such recommendations; and/or input from community organizations or citizens.